insure logo

 Without this coverage, you may have to pay for many of the costs of repairing or rebuilding your home on your own.

-Many consumers don’t realize this isn’t included in their standard coverage, and they don’t learn about the insurance holes until they file a claim.
+Many consumers don’t realize this isn’t included in their standard coverage, and they don’t learn about it until they file a claim.

 Unless you’re in the construction trades, you’re probably unaware of how building codes have changed through the years.
 After all, you’re not required to update the house every time a code is changed.
 But once you rebuild, all the current regulations come into play.
 Having building code coverage prepares you for this.